Myndex/apca-introduction/analysis.md

 > _In the following sections I will take a closer look at how WCAG 2.x and APCA answer each of these questions._

-No, xi does not answer nor address these questions.
+No, xi does not answer nor address these questions in the present analysis.

 > ## _The contrast formula_